VerifyTests/Verify/docs/parameterised.md

 ## Fixie

-Fixie has no build in test parameterisation.
+<b>Fixie has no build in test parameterisation.
 Test parameterisation need to be implemented by the consuming library.
-See [Attribute-Based Parameterization](https://github.com/fixie/fixie/wiki/Customizing-the-Test-Project-Lifecycle#recipe-attribute-based-parameterization) for an example.
+See [Attribute-Based Parameterization](https://github.com/fixie/fixie/wiki/Customizing-the-Test-Project-Lifecycle#recipe-attribute-based-parameterization) for an example.</b>

 Verify.Fixie requires some customisation of the above example.